justinhambleton/sessionm-demo-utils/README.md

 ## Overview

-This project generates random customer data and, optionally, sends a first transaction to a randomized percentage of the new customers.
-The project is designed to be run exclusively from the `generate_customer.py` script.
+This project generates random customer data against a specific SessionM demo environment and, optionally, sends a first transaction to a randomized percentage of the newly generated customers.
+The project is designed to be run exclusively from the `generate_customer.py` script, along wih the arguments outlined below.

 ## Table of Contents